 Later switched focus to small animals.
 She acquired on-the-job training to become a veterinary technician.
 Over the past 18 years as a technician, she started a small pet-sitting business, fostered cats and kittens for the Rutland County Humane Society, as well as fostering the neonatal kittens, squirrels, mice, rabbits, birds, or whatever baby animal was brought to the animal clinic in need of help.

-Maria and a group of comrade-at-arms in TNR decided to formalize their cat rescue work, and The Feline Connection was born in summer 2018.
+Maria and a group of comrade-at-arms in TNR decided to formalize their cat rescue work, and The Feline Connection was born in the summer of 2018.
 The rest of the dream of a life full of animals is still unfolding and expanding.
-Be a part.
 Join us today; foster, donate or volunteer!

 Quotes from Community Members and Volunteers